vivualtvick/ethara-ai-frontend/README.md

-# Next.js Project – Local Development Setup
+# Ethara AI Frontend – Local Development Setup

 This document provides instructions to run the Next.js project locally for development purposes.